EMTP

 The DCG pursued the development of EMTP with its members.
 Several full versions were released on mainframe computers and later Unix workstations.
-The development work was continued mainly by V. Brandwajn, J. Mahseredjian and L. Marti.
+The development work was continued mainly by Vladimir Brandwajn, Jean Mahseredjian and L. Marti.
 In 1992, J. Mahseredjian, then working at IREQ (Hydro-Québec) converted the EMTP code to work on OS/2, Windows 3.1 and Windows 3.11.
 The first Windows EMTP PC version was commercialized by Hydro One.
 In 1996 a major EMTP version was released on Windows 95.
 At that time it became acknowledged and urgent in the DCG to modernize the EMTP code and improve its numerical methods.

 In 1996 J. Mahseredjian proposed to the DCG to abandon the old EMTP code and to rewrite it from scratch using modern programming languages, and latest numerical methods.
 His demonstrations and prototypes triggered the EMTP recoding (restructuring) project.
 The EMTP recoding project started in 1998 by J. Mahseredjian.
-J. Mahseredjian worked later with a small team of developers, including mainly S. Dennetière, O. Saad, C. Dewhurst and L. Dubé, to deliver the new commercial version of EMTP, in 2003.
+J. Mahseredjian worked later with a small team of developers, including mainly S. Dennetière, O. Saad, C. Dewhurst and Laurent Dubé, to deliver the new commercial version of EMTP, in 2003.
 It was then released under the version named EMTP-RV, RV meaning restructured version.
 This new commercial EMTP code introduced several major improvements in graphical user interface, programming practices and numerical methods.

 In 2004, J. Mahseredjian left IREQ to become a professor at Polytechnique Montréal.

 The DCG has been dismantled some time after the release of the new commercial version of EMTP.
 Currently the commercial version is controlled by EDF, Hydro-Québec and RTE.
-It is developed and maintained by the team of J. Mahseredjian inside the EMTP Alliance.
+It is developed and maintained by the team of Jean Mahseredjian inside the PGSTech company.

 Over the years, several researchers worldwide contributed numerical methods and models for EMT-type simulations tools.

 The fundamental concept of companion circuit model with trapezoidal integration triggered other major software developments.
 The EMT-type software named EMTDC/PSCAD is currently developed and maintained by Manitoba HVDC Research Center.
 The real-time simulation tool named RTDS is commercialized by RTDS Technologies Inc. Hydro-Québec also developed a real-time EMT solver named Hypersim.
 Hypersim is currently commercialized by Opal-RT Technologies Inc. PowerFactory – DIgSILENT has a full EMT-type simulation module.
 MathWorks commercializes a toolbox named Simscape Electrical which is based on the state-space approach for solving electrical circuits and benefits from the powerful control system simulation environment of Simulink.